Biomolecular Screening Branch

-The Branch also administers the National Toxicology Program (NTP) High Throughput Screening (HTS) Initiative , a major new initiative within NTP's Roadmap to achieve its vision for toxicology in the 21st century.
-The Roadmap places an increased emphasis on the use of alternative assays for targeting the key pathways, molecular events, or processes linked to disease or injury, and attempts to incorporate them into a research and testing framework.
-In support of this Program, the Biomolecular Screening Branch represents the NTP in the Toxicology in the 21st Century Partnership, referred to as Tox21 .
+The Branch also administers the National Toxicology Program (NTP) High Throughput Screening (HTS) Initiative called Tox21, a major initiative within NTP's Roadmap to achieve its vision for Toxicology in the 21st Century.
+Tox21 places an increased emphasis on the use of alternative assays for targeting the key pathways, molecular events, or processes linked to disease or injury, and attempts to incorporate them into a research and testing framework.
+In support of this Program, the Biomolecular Screening Branch represents the NTP in the Toxicology in the 21st Century Partnership.

 Tox21 is a unique collaboration between several federal agencies to research and test chemicals in a new way.
 The goals of the Tox21 partnership are to:

 - Identify patterns of compound-induced biological response in order to characterize toxicity/disease pathways, facilitate cross-species extrapolation, and model low-dose extrapolation